boldbi/boldbi-kubernetes/docs/amazon-eks.md

 # Bold BI on Amazon Elastic Kubernetes Service
-If you are upgrading Bold BI to 4.1.36, please follow the steps in this [link](upgrade.md).

 For fresh installation, continue with the following steps to deploy Bold BI On-Premise in Amazon Elastic Kubernetes Service (Amazon EKS).